RobertoRiveraT/SeleniumTests/README.md

 ---

-## ✨ Next ideas

-- Automate testing of other customization categories (e.g. accessories, hats)
-- Validate image differences across full penguin configurations
-- Integrate screenshot comparison or visual diffs with OpenCV

----

 Created with 💻 by Roberto using Python, Selenium, and 🐧.
+Now with **Pairwise Testing (AllPairs)** for efficient and scalable coverage!